-Filed by the Registrant \square Filed by a Party other than the Registrant \square

-Check the appropriate box:

-- Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material Pursuant to §240.14a-12

-FEDERAL SIGNAL CORPORATION

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check all boxes that apply):

-- No fee required. - □ Fee paid previously with preliminary materials. - Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.

-1415 West 22nd Street, Oak Brook, Illinois 60523
+by the Registrant ☑ by a Party other than the Registrant □ Chec k the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 FEDERAL SIGNAL CORPORATION Filed by a Party other than the Registrant Check the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 FEDERAL SIGNAL FEDERAL SIGNAL (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check all boxes that apply): No fee required.
+(Name of Person(s) Filing Proxy Statement, if other than the Registrant) • \Box ree computed on table in exhibit required by item 25(b) per exchange Act Rules 14a-6(f)(1) and 0-11.

-Notice of Annual Meeting of Stockholders To Be Held on Tuesday, April 23, 2024
+1333 Butterfield Road, Suite 500, Downers Grove, Illinois 60515 Notice of Annual Meeting of Stockholders To Be Held on Tuesday, April 22, 2025